 An important part of the RCRA is the training element of the standards.
 The EPA has developed a range of RCRA online training modules as useful resources to provide an understanding of the RCRA program and help employers develop comprehensive RCRA training programs.
 These RCRA online training modules also act as summarized information sources for employers to apply the RCRA regulations and standards for hazardous waste management in their worksites.

 The RCRA endorses training for personnel that includes classroom instruction, RCRA online training, and on-the-job training targeted at ensuring workers know to perform their duties in compliance with the different topics under the RCRA standards.
-As is common for OSHA recommended safety and health online training programs, the EPA has not stipulated specific hours for the RCRA online training course.
+As is common for OSHA-recommended safety and health online training programs, the EPA has not stipulated specific hours for the RCRA online training course.
 The general directive is to ensure workers working with hazardous wastes can understand the different hazards and safety measures associated with their job roles and responsibilities.
 Most initial RCRA online training is expected to be completed within six months of either the effective date of the regulations, date of employment, assignment to the facility, or to a new position at the facility, whichever is later.
 Annual RCRA refresher training is also recommended for continuous learning opportunities for some of the subparts of the RCRA standards.

 The RCRA, however, recommends that most employees handling hazardous waste must at a minimum, be trained to effectively handle HAZMAT emergencies by having a clear understanding of emergency procedures, emergency equipment, and emergency systems used by their employers.
-However, the RCRA standard does provide for emergency response training aligned to OSHA’s Hazardous Waste Operations and Emergency Response (HAZWOPER) standards under section(p)(8) and section(q) as an alternative to any initial emergency response RCRA online training.
+However, the RCRA standard does provide for emergency response training aligned to OSHA’s Hazardous Waste Operations and Emergency Response (HAZWOPER) standards under Section(p)(8) and Section(q) as an alternative to any initial emergency response RCRA online training.

 Duration of RCRA Online Training

-Each of the different RCRA online training courses are of different durations.
+Each of the different RCRA online training courses is of different durations.
 In essence, they endeavor to cover the topics and information as recommended by the RCRA online training modules provided by the EPA.
 Commercial RCRA online training course providers offer different durations depending on the breadth and depth of the topics covered, the target audience, and the parts of the RCRA standards covered under the RCRA online training syllabus.
-For example, an RCRA online training program that covers Part 262 may be as short as 45-minutes, while an RCRA online training courses covering a couple of parts may be of a four-hour duration.
+For example, an RCRA online training program that covers Part 262 may be as short as 45-minutes, while an RCRA online training course covering a couple of parts may be of a four-hour duration.
 More comprehensive courses on several RCRA topics from the RCRA online training modules may extend to as long as 12 to 16 hours of RCRA training online.